-The company, formed by the partnership of long term LAPADA member Steven Bosley and Sally Bosley, has over the past 22 years established itself as one of the leading international specialist auction houses dealing with every aspect of military antiques, be it a humble soldier's uniform, a group of medals or a fine piece of Georgian campaign furniture.
+The company, formed by the partnership of long term LAPADA member Steven Bosley and Sally Bosley, has over the past 25 years established itself as one of the leading international specialist auction houses dealing with every aspect of military antiques, be it a humble soldier's uniform, a group of medals or a fine piece of Georgian campaign furniture.
 From its onset it has been their aim to provide both the buyer and seller with the best possible confidential service.
 To vendors, who often send unidentified and unresearched items, they are provided with a free service that often rectifies this; on one occasion a quantity of swords with long forgotten histories arrived on the doorstep.
 One of them, which was estimated at £300 before any research, was to prove a real gem.
-After painstaking work in the saleroom's extensive reference library the identity of the original owner of the sword was discovered and that he had carried this sword through the Campaigns of 1812 in the Peninsular and later when wounded at the ill fated Battle of New Orleans in the Americas.
+After painstaking work in the saleroom's extensive reference library the identity of the original owner of the sword was discovered and that he had carried this sword through the Campaigns of 1812 in the Peninsula and later when wounded at the ill fated Battle of New Orleans in the Americas.
 This research service gave the delighted vendor a surprise when the hammer fell at £1,600!
-The added attraction of a fixed commission rate with no hidden lotting, photographic or unsold charges attracts a wonderful selection of items which arrive from all over the world.
+The added attraction of no hidden lotting, photographic or unsold charges attracts a wonderful selection of items which arrive from all over the world.
 Recently a small box of rather insignificant badges arrived, at once Bosleys spotted a real gem and gave it the right type of pre sale publicity, placed it on the front cover and achieved a world record price of £4978 for a humble cap badge much to the vendor's shock and delight!

 The purchaser can also reap the benefits by knowing that all items are vetted for authenticity and are accurately described in the large format colour illustrated catalogues.
 Great lengths go into ensuring that photographs are of the finest clarity and a true representation of each individual item.
 Should more information about a particular lot be required, then all it takes is a telephone call to receive more information from a person familiar with the subject.
 There can be no single expert on all the extensive fields of military collectables but Bosleys are most fortunate to be able to call on its army of consultants, many considered to be the leading authority in their particular specialist field.